The propagation of the doctrine of the Virgin Birth by the Hellenist and Latin Fathers served two purposes:

 - That Isaiah predicted that a 'virgin' would conceive (7:14);

-- That the Jewish people therefore expected a virgin-born messiah;
+- That the Israelite people therefore expected a virgin-born messiah;

 - That young Jewish girls, after the time of Isaiah, grew up hoping they would be chosen by God as this 'virgin' mother;